THE AFFILIATE MARKETING PRIMER

 This is comparable to choosing a descriptive domain name rather than using an undescriptive business name for your URL.
 For instance...

-In my free e-seminar, I talk about the excellent software "Postmaster Express", which allows one to set up unlimited autoresponders from one's own computer (it's also superb as a contact management database).
-Since I'm emphasizing the autoresponder feature of this product, doesn't the affiliate URL "http://www.post-master.net/rs/autoresponder" look reassuring? - especially since the company's chosen domain name doesn't explicitly describe that aspect of the product.
+I've used the excellent software "Postmaster Express", which allows one to set up unlimited autoresponders from one's own computer (it's also superb as a contact management database).
+Since I figured I'd be emphasizing the autoresponder feature of this product, doesn't the affiliate URL "http://www.post-master.net/rs/autoresponder" look reassuring? - especially since the company's chosen domain name doesn't explicitly describe that aspect of the product.
 If I had chosen the name of my favorite something-or-other for the I.D. instead of "autoresponder", I would have lost that chance to influence my readers to go ahead and click on that link.

 ...Nor does it hurt that my context-sensible I.D. made the link look less like an affiliate link!
 If people happen to take that for a subject-related subdirectory of the affiliate site, so much the better.